vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

     ![Kubernetes Network](img/tko-in-vmc-aws/deploy-tko-vmc-54.jpg)

-    If LDAP is configured in your environment, see the [VMware documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-iam-configure-id-mgmt.html) for instructions on how to integrate an identity management system with Tanzu Kubernetes Grid.
+    If LDAP is configured in your environment, see [Configure Identity Management](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-iam-configure-id-mgmt.html) for instructions on how to integrate an identity management system with Tanzu Kubernetes Grid.

     In this example, identity management integration is deactivated.